President and founder of the Canadian Transverse Myelitis Association

 Kimberley is no stranger to healthcare, having spent 14 years at the McGill University Health Centre as a research coordinator in the Departments of Medical Genetics, Respirology/Clinical Epidemiology, and Cardiology.
 Kimberley also worked in clinical care setting for two years, including the Paediatric Intensive Care Unit of the Montreal Children’s Hospital.

-Crosby Beynon is a newly appointed board member for the Canadian Transverse Myelitis Association (CTMA).
-He is a fourth year student at McGill in the concurrent Bachelor of Science-Bachelor of Education program.
+Heather Allen-Johnson is a newly appointed board member for the Canadian Transverse Myelitis Association (CTMA).

 Heather is no stranger to medical research- having spent over 10 years in the field of medical research with several publications during her time at Dalhousie University.
 She now is a self employed business owner specializing in bookkeeping and consulting.
 She has decided to take advantage of the flexibility in her schedule to volunteer with a worthy cause and has chosen CTMA.